Catchin' fliiiiies....in his moooooouth.... note L-R: Erick Rowan, Bray Wyatt, Luke Harper.

 Mean Character, Nice Actor: Bray Wyatt is a twisted, sadistic cult leader who delights in destruction, twists people's minds, and may or may not be demonically possessed.
-Windham Rotunda...was worried that one of his promos would hurt Nikki Bella's feelings and made sure to apologize to her before the promo aired.
+Windham Rotunda... was worried that one of his promos would hurt Nikki Bella's feelings and made sure to apologize to her before the promo aired.

 Reality Ensues: A strange, rare storyline example saw the Wyatts end up in a feud because their actions inadvertently pissed off a third party.
-They went after John Cena during an important match teaming him and two other Superstars against The Shield, with the winning team being awarded 3 of the spots in the Elimination Chamber match for the WWE World Heavyweight Title.
+They went after John Cena during an important match teaming him and two other Superstars against The Shield, with the winning team being awarded the three spots that were left in the Elimination Chamber match for the WWE World Heavyweight Title.
 Since they attacked Cena, the Shield were disqualified and lost their shot at headlining Wrestlemania.
 The Shield, predictably, were not happy about this, to the point where they demanded that Triple H give them a match against the Wyatt Family.
 TheresultwasAWESOME.

 The commentators seem to like calling Bray "The False Prophet".

 Restart The World: Bray admits to Cena in the May 5, 2014 edition of RAW that he wants to watch the world burn so it can be reborn in his image.

 Scars Are Forever: The bald spot on Luke Harper's head is actually a scar from taking an unprotected chair shot during his indie days.
 He actually chose to keep it instead of having it repaired.